Lecture 13: Monoids

 but which we might prefer to think of as a monoidal monad.
 Indeed, notice that

-the class constraints require that a MonadPlus
+the class constraints require that a MonadPlus be a

-plus an Alternative
+Monad plus an Alternative (recall that the

-type class describes single-argument
+Alternative type class describes single-argument

 type constructors that are monoids, as opposed to Monoid